FabiowQuixada/isml-linter/docs/rules/leading-iscontent.md

 # "leading-iscontent" Rule

-Ensures that &lt;iscontent> tag is always among the first four elements of the template, if present.
+Ensures that `<iscontent>` tag is always among the first four elements of the template, if present.

 ## Notes